Alternative Approaches in Early Childhood Education Program

 4,5 (87 voting)

-Last update date 03/2025
+Last update date 05/2026

 Türkçe

-The training is open to corporate partnerships (institution/company legal entities) and individual applications are not accepted.
-The training content can be re-planned according to the corporate participant profile and your needs.
-After mutual discussions, the scope and method of the training (In-person, Online) will be determined, and the relevant processes will be completed.
-If an agreement is reached, suitable dates and times for your institution’s participants and our instructors will be set, along with the location of the training.
+The training is open to institutional collaborations (package for institution/company legal entities), and individual applications are not accepted.
+The training content can be reorganized according to your institutional participant profile and needs.
+As a result of mutual discussions, the scope and method of the training (face-to-face / online) are determined and the relevant processes are completed.
+In case of mutual agreement, the date, time, and location of the training are planned in line with the availability of your institution’s participants and our instructors.

 Comments